GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/2_core_notions.typ

     1 <= j <= abs(cal(S))
   ).
 $
-When dealing with continuous action spaces, most methods use a canonical distribution for which they learn the parameters.
+When dealing with continuous action spaces, most methods use classical probability distributions for which they learn the parameters.
 Finding a policy amounts to learning a mapping from the state space to the distribution's parameter space.
-For instance, the Gaussian distribution is often used in modern reinforcement learning.
-Then, the method would associate a mean vector and a covariance matrix with each state.
+A common choice in modern #acr("RL") is the Gaussian distribution, where the policy assigns a mean vector and covariance matrix to each state.
 A probabilistic policy can be used in two ways.
 During reinforcement learning algorithms' training, the action is often selected by sampling the policy #box($a tilde pi (dot | s)$).
 At test time, the most common choice is to pick the optimal action, i.e., the mode of the distribution: